bryanling1/ClipShip/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The ability to condense 24 hour live streams down to 10 minutes can never go unappreciated and is often seen as Twitch Clip compilations on Youtube.
-Clip ship aims to assist creators in the searching and downloading of clips so they can spend more mastering their craft in the form of editing.
+Clip Ship assists creators so they can spend less time searching and downloding clips, and more time editing.

 ### Built With